pfsense/docs/source/vpn/openvpn/using-the-openvpn-client-export-package.rst

 configuration files in one *.exe* to ease deployment.
 When executed on the client computer, the installer will first install OpenVPN and the TAP driver if they are not present, and then it copies the exported configuration file into place automatically.

-If OpenVPN is already installed on the client computer, then the configuration is copied into place but no other changes are made to OpenVPN.
+.. note:: If OpenVPN is already installed on the client computer, then the configuration is copied into place but no other changes are made to OpenVPN.
+  In order to upgrade OpenVPN, uninstall it and reinstall it, or download and run the OpenVPN installer directly.

 There are currently four different installers: